Zweird-958/airneis/docs/API.md

 ### Create

-Create a new session. (sign in)
+Creates a new session. (sign in)

 #### Possible errors

-- `UNAUTHORIZED` if user send invalid credentials
+- `UNAUTHORIZED` if the credentials are invalid

 ## Category